dastijaswanthreddy/Chit-Fund/README.md

-# Security Enhacement in Chit fund using Blockchain and Machine Learning Technologies
+# Security Enhancement in Chit fund using Blockchain and Machine Learning Technologies

 ## Introduction